 Ecoegg, founded in 2008, has built their success over the years by providing that effective and even low cost, eco-friendly products for both clothing and cleaning.
-They produce innovative products that are free from harsh chemicals and kind to your skin and environment.
-Ecoegg’s products also help their customers’ pocket by being longer-lasting and costing less per use.
+They produce innovative products that are free from harsh chemicals and kind to your skin, including being kind to the environment.
+Ecoegg’s products also help their customers’ pocket by being longer-lasting and costing less per-use.

-I’m a big fan of the The Ecoegg Laundry Egg.
+I’m a big fan of The Ecoegg Laundry Egg.
 This mineral based clothes washing system works without the use of harsh chemicals.
-They take their responsibility to the planet very seriously, it’s central to everything they do and every decision they have made.
+They take their responsibility of our planet seriously, it’s central to everything they do and every decision they have made.

 They commit to:

-Another thing I have recently done is use reusable nappies.
-Using cloth nappies means that much less waste is taken to landfills across Britain and potentially overseas.
-Can you think that there are approximately about 8 million throws away single-use nappies that are thrown every single day here and it is thought they could take hundreds of years to decompose.
+Another thing I have recently done is to use reusable nappies.
+Using these nappies means that less waste is taken to landfills across Britain and potentially overseas.
+Can you think that there are approximately about 8 million throws away single-use nappies that are thrown every single day here and it is thought they could take hundreds of years to decompose?

 Single-use nappies do make up of the 4% of landfills across the country and it is therefore estimated by using simple cloth nappies, even for one child, many parents are able to divert 874kg from our landfills.
-On top of this they can also reduce their carbon footprint by up to 40 per cent compared to using nappies that are disposable, but not compostable.
+On top of this they can also reduce the carbon footprint up to 40% compared to using nappies that are disposable, but not compostable.